Carlosrincong/GCP-Cloud-Engineer/VPC/README.md

     The network stores a lookup table that matches external IP addresses with the internal IP addresses of the relevant instances

 - Subnetworks allow you to divide or segregate your environment.
+The network is really nothing else than just a combination of subnets.
 Concepts: CIDR block, Masks, DHCP.
 - IP addresses for internal and external use along with granular IP address range selections.
 That means, each virtual machine can have two IP addresses assigned:
     1. Internal IP address: which is going to be assigned from a subnet via DHCP internally.
 When you create a VM in Google Cloud, its symbolic name is registered with an internal DNS service that translates the name to an internal IP address.
     2. External IP address (optional): You can assign an external IP address if your device or machine is externally facing (connections from hosts outside of the project).
 That external IP address can be assigned from a pool, making it ephemeral, or it can be assigned from a reserved external IP address, making it static.
 VMs doesn´t know external IP address.
 It´s mapped to the internal IP address.